Lenticular printing: Construction

 Each image is arranged (slicing) into strips, which are then interlaced with one or more similarly arranged images (splicing).
 These are printed on the back of a piece of plastic, with a series of thin lenses molded into the opposite side.
 Alternatively, the images can be printed on paper, which is then bonded to the plastic.
 With the new technology, lenses are printed in the same printing operation as the interlaced image, either on both sides of a flat sheet of transparent material, or on the same side of a sheet of paper, the image being covered with a transparent sheet of plastic or with a layer of transparent, which in turn is printed with several layers of varnish to create the lenses.

 The lenses are accurately aligned with the interlaces of the image, so that light reflected off each strip is refracted in a slightly different direction, but the light from all pixels originating from the same original image is sent in the same direction.
-The end result is that a single eye looking at the print sees a single whole image, but two eyes will see different images, which leads to stereoscopic 3D perception.
+The result is that a single eye looking at the print sees a single whole image, but two eyes will see different images, which leads to stereoscopic 3D perception.